Sole UX Designer

 Site Map After Reconstruction

-How do other e-commerce sites create a simplified shopping experience for the customer?
+The landscape, how other e-commerce sites create shopping experiences for the customer?

 How do they draw attention to featured items or present new arrivals?